Object tracking using GNN

 const H = [1 0 0 0; 0 1 0 0]; # Матрица наблюдений

-Next, let us consider the implementation of the Kalman filter for tracking.
+Next, let's look at the implementation of the Kalman filter for tracking.

-- predict! updates the track state based on a constant velocity (CV) model, predicting the new position and increasing the uncertainty (covariance).
+- predict!
+Updates the track status based on the constant velocity (CV) model, predicting the new position and increasing uncertainty (covariance).

-- update! corrects the track state by measurement using the Kalman gain matrix (K), reducing uncertainty and preserving the history of changes.
+- update!
+Adjusts the track state by measurement using the Kalman gain matrix (K), reducing uncertainty and maintaining a history of changes.

 # Функция предсказания состояния трека